modx-pro/Docs/docs/en/index.md

     - title: 🌌 Ecosystem
       details: Links to authors, add-on marketplaces and repositories for better feedback, support and promotion.
     - title: 🌎 Multilingual
-      details: Publish documentation in different languages to broaden the audience of components.
+      details: Publish documentation in different languages to broaden the audience of extras.
 Participate in translations!
     - title: 🌗 Dark theme
       details: Automatic and manual switching to study at night 👀 and already use during the day.
 ---